HashVsEvilDead/books/summaries/math/004-how-to-solve-it.md

 Introduction
 ============

 In this book, Pólya provides general heuristics for solving basically any kind of problems, including both mathematical and non-mathematical problems.
+A heuristic technique, or a heuristic, is any approach to problem solving or self-discovery that employs a practical method that is not guaranteed to be optimal, perfect or rational, but which is nevertheless sufficient for reaching an immediate, short-term goal.
+Where finding an optimal solution is impossible or impractical, heuristic methods can be used to speed up the process of finding a satisfactory solution.
+Heuristics can be mental shortcuts that ease the cognitive load of making a decision.
+Examples that employ heuristics include using trial and error, a rule of thumb or an educated guess.
 The book includes advice for teaching students of mathematics and a mini-encyclopedia of heuristic terms.
 The author suggests the following steps when solving a problem:
 - First, you have to understand the problem.
 - After understanding, make a plan.
 - Carry out the plan.